OpenSCvx/OpenSCvx/docs/Overview/scvx.md

 # What is Succesive Convexification?
+!!!
+Warning
+    This page is still under development :construction:.

 *Successive Convexification* is an approach to solve infinite dimensional nonconvex trajectory optimization problems.
 It works by *successively* convexifying or linearizing a problem and solving the convex subproblem.
 The solution to the convex subproblem is then used to update the original problem, and the process is repeated until convergence.

 ![CT-SCvx_dark]{ align=left }